Articles

 • Desktop app and advanced features require paid plans

-How does Trainual compare to scribe?
+How does Trainual compare to Scribe?

-8.google docs| best for flexible knowledge management
+8. Google Docs | Best for flexible knowledge management

 Pricing

-- Includes custom email, 30GB storage, and core Docs features
+• Business Starter: $6.58 SGD/user/month (approx. $4.90 USD).
+Includes custom email, 30GB storage, and core Docs features.

-- Includes 2TB storage, advanced Gemini AI features, and enhanced admin controls
+• Business Standard: $13.16 SGD/user/month (approx. $9.80 USD).
+Includes 2TB storage, advanced Gemini features, and more.

-Pricing Model: Per-user, per-month as part of the Google Workspace suite.
+• Pricing Model: Per-user, per-month as part of the Google Workspace suite.
 The cost of Docs itself is extremely low, as it is bundled with other productivity tools.

-Pros of Google docs:
+Pros of Google Docs:

-• Provides real-time collaboration and mobile access for field teams
+• Provides real-time collaboration and universal accessibility

-Cons of Google docs:
+Cons of Google Docs:

 • Lacks mandatory reading, testing, and compliance tracking

-How does Trainual compare to Google docs?
+How does Trainual compare to Google Docs?

 Ready to standardize your training?
 Get started with Trainual